shreshtashetty/OCR/README.md

 # OCR
-Implementation of the paper: An End-to-End Trainable Neural Network for Image-based Sequence Recognition and Its Application to Scene Text Recognition by B Shi. https://arxiv.org/pdf/1507.05717.pdf
+Implementation of the paper: An End-to-End Trainable Neural Network for Image-based Sequence Recognition and Its Application to Scene Text Recognition by B Shi et al. https://arxiv.org/pdf/1507.05717.pdf

 Dataset used: IAM Dataset.
 It can be found here: https://fki.tic.heia-fr.ch/databases/iam-handwriting-database